betsysavage/MechaCar_Statistical_Analysis/README.md

 ## T Tests on Suspension Coils

+From the summary statistics above, the mean values of PSI measures for coils made at each manufacturing lot appear to range between 1496.14 (Lot 3) and 1500.2 (Lot 2).
+It is possible that these mean values were simply observed by chance, and there is no statistically difference in means between the sample group populations and the total group population.
+To help us gain insight into whether the observed difference in mean values is statistically significant, we perform a two-tailed one-sample t-test.

+### Results

+The initial t-test compares the overall group suspension coil PSI mean to a true population mean of 1500 PSI.
 <img width="495" alt="image" src="https://user-images.githubusercontent.com/114873837/222870632-4ca34862-75de-4c87-a882-f92e2da872d5.png">

 <img width="439" alt="image" src="https://user-images.githubusercontent.com/114873837/222870701-1e746d92-59a4-4b9d-aad0-1a6feb7b463b.png">
+Because the p-value is 0.06, we fail to reject the null hypothesis that the true mean of the group is the same as the true population mean of 1500 PSI.

+The next t-tests compare the suspension coil measures of each manufacturing lot to a true population mean of 1500 PSI.

 <img width="870" alt="image" src="https://user-images.githubusercontent.com/114873837/222870732-cbc3f2dc-4fdb-4fd2-be13-a43858536547.png">

 <img width="611" alt="image" src="https://user-images.githubusercontent.com/114873837/222870762-a2116162-80f7-4523-97be-55c2ae95c817.png">
+The results for lots 1 and 2 display p-values of 1 and 0.6, respectively.
+These numbers are both higher than the typical threshold of 0.5, meaning that we cannot reject the null hypothesis that the true mean of these groups is 1500.
+The result for lot 3, however, displays a p-value of 0.0417 - In this case, we can reject the null hypothesis in favor of the alternative hypothesis that the true mean of the group is not equal to 1500.
+It is not likely that the observed relationship is due to chance - Lot 3 seems to produce suspension coils that have lower PSI weights on average.
+It would be worthwhile to examine manufacturing processes at this lot to determine how it deviates from the normal standards in producing coils.

 ## Study Design: MechaCar vs Competition

+The previous analysis has helped us gain insight into variables affecting the MechaCar prototype's performance.
+How does this prototype compare to car performance of similar models from other companies?
 Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
 In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.

 In your description, address the following questions: